RobSchilderr/nextjs-native-starter/README.md

 ### When would you choose Ionic?

 Ionic would be my go-to if I had a project that necessitated designing all elements from the ground up, demanded excellent mobile user experience, and also required web deployment, albeit with the web aspect being less critical than the mobile application.
+However, in that scenario I would also consider React Native with Expo again.

 ### So when to choose Capacitor over other alternatives like React Native or Flutter?